on7dq/Forty-Niner-PLL/README.md

 The code includes a DDS routine for generation of a pure sinewave sidetone, and a calibration routine for the Si5351 to 1/100th of a Hz.

+Download the files seperately, or just download the zip file and unzip it on you PC.

 Credits:

 The hardware is a cooperation between Luc ON7DQ and Gil ONL12523.